A Brief History of The Silk Road

 Because of the Muslim population, Xinjiang food is predominantly halal.
 Popular cuisines include Da’pan’ji (Big Plate Chicken 大盘鸡) and Kao’rao (Kebabs 烤肉串).
 Baked flatbread (Naan 馕) and hand-made noodles (la’mian拉面) and are the main staple food.

-Photo credits: Niam CL
+Photo and video credits: Niam CL